 If you’re looking for more of an exotic sunrise view, head to Incheon’s Sorae Ecology Park.
 The sun rising behind the windmills in the field will have you feeling as if you traveled to the Netherlands.
 On winter mornings, the whole park is filled with mist rising off the marsh, providing even more light diffraction for a fantastic sunrise.

 Gyeongpo Beach in Gangneung is one of the top sunrise viewing spots among Koreans.
-Every year on January 1, the area around the beach is filled with people enjoying the sunrise festival.
+Every year on January 1, the area around the beach is filled with people enjoying the Gyeongpo Sunrise Festival.
 The sun rising over the ocean fills the sky, helping to clear one’s mind and focus on positive thoughts for the year ahead.

-Akkeundarangswi Oreum is a volcanic cone located in Sehwa-ri, Gujwa-eup, Jeju.
-The name comes from attaching the Jeju dialect for small, “akkeun,” to the name of the larger Darangswi Oreum to the southeast.
+Akkeundarangswioreum is a volcanic cone located in Sehwa-ri, Gujwa-eup, Jeju.
+The name comes from attaching the Jeju dialect for small, “akkeun,” to the name of the larger Darangswioreum Volcanic Cone to the southeast.
 This previously rather hidden gem has become quite popular in recent years.
 The small volcanic cone is easy to hike up, making it a great sunrise viewing location for people looking to surround themselves with nature.